Jaak Madison: Views

 In August 2019, Madison used the term "Final Solution" within the context of Syrian refugees, using the German phrase Die endgültige Lösung ist erforderlich.
 The same phrase was used in Nazi Germany, which caused the action to make headlines.
-Madison protected the saying, claiming he doesn't want the Holocaust or concentration camps, but an end to the refugee crisis.
+Madison protected the saying, claiming he does not want the Holocaust or concentration camps but an end to the refugee crisis.